-“The hell?” he froze after witnessing how quick she moved.
+“The hell?” he froze after witnessing how quickly she moved.
 “Miss?
 I’m here to help.”

-Gabriel looked down the dark basement, hearing the woman’s cries.
-An unsettling feeling began to sink in as the light cast down began to tremble.
-When he spotted her, she ignored the light whilst remaining in her fetal position.
-Her long messy strings of curly black hair veiled her face from the light.
+Gabriel looked down into the dark basement, hearing the woman’s cries.
+An unsettling feeling sank in as the light cast down trembled.
+She ignored the light whilst remaining in her fetal position.
+Her long, messy strings of curly black hair veiled her face from the light.
 Her skin was fair, close to pale.
-Her cries began to evoke an unusual distortion, sending chills down his spine.
+Her cries evoked an unusual distortion that sent chills down his spine.
 He kept the light on her while lowering his pistol.
-He wasn’t sure what to do, as she remained in place.
+His body couldn’t move, especially after she fell silent.

 Gabriel reached the top before the powerful claws shattered the wooden steps in a swift upward motion.
 Her forearm became lodged in the stairs above while trying to grab him with the other.
 He felt warm blood run along his hands with splinters entrenched unbeknownst to him during his panic.
 The woman’s eyes never shifted their attention as it snarled back.
-He saw the pistol’s shiny body glow against the faint moonlight, somehow brought there by the chaotic events.
+He saw the pistol’s shiny body shine against the faint moonlight.

-She finally ripped out her bloodied forearm before it charged at him.
+She finally ripped out her bloodied forearm and chased after him.
 He glimpsed it through the side of his eyes when he dove forward.
-However, his landing fell short, as it remained out of reach.
+His landing fell short, as it remained out of reach.
 Gabriel turned over, expecting a swift end as he closed his eyes.
 Instead, the woman began howling in frustration as it thrashed about.

 When he opened his eyes, he saw a shirtless Celeste holding back the woman with a knife impaled into its side.
 She held on as the deranged woman flailed wildly, trying to grab a hold with her long talons.
 Gabriel quickly grabbed the gun, taking aim with the guidance of the moonlight.
-His hands trembled, afraid to pull the trigger since he feared striking Celeste.
+His hands trembled, afraid to pull the trigger, since he feared hitting Celeste.
 The woman let out a blood-curdling shriek, making him lose focus.
-As it finally managed to knock Celeste away, he fired a shot.
+As it finally knocked Celeste away, he fired a shot.
 The first bullet missed her as it began focusing on the pained young woman slumped against the wall.

-He pulled the trigger again, this time hitting her chest.
-But it had little effect on her as she readied to impale Celeste.
+He pulled the trigger again.
+This time the bullet hit her chest, but had little effect on her.
+She readied to impale Celeste.
 His pistol’s iron sights trembled, pulling the trigger one last time.
-She wobbled forward before collapsing next to Celeste, who froze in fear upon seeing its empty gaze.
-Blood began pooling from the exit wound of her head, ending the harrowing encounter.
+She wobbled forward before collapsing next to Celeste, who froze when looking into its empty gaze.
+Blood began pooling from the exit wound of her head, which marked the end of the harrowing event.

 “Celeste,” he uttered while walking over.